-Immediately following the effective time of the Skillsoft Merger on June 11, 2021, each outstanding share of Churchill Class C common stock issued to the former holders of Skillsoft Class A Shares in connection with the Skillsoft Merger was redeemed for a redemption price of (i) \$131.51 per share in cash and (ii) \$5.208 per share in incremental indebtedness (the "Class A SO Incremental Loans") under that certain Senior Secured Second Out Term Loan Credit Agreement (the "SO Credit Agreement"), dated as of August 27, 2020, by and among Software Luxembourg Intermediate S.a r.l. ("Holdings"), as the parent borrower (the "Parent Borrower"), the other borrower party thereto, the lenders from time to time party thereto and Wilmington Savings Fund Society, FSB, as the administrative agent and collateral agent, as amended (the "SO Credit Agreement") for a total aggregate increase of \$20 million of second out term loans under the SO Credit Agreement.
-In addition, upon the closing of the Global Knowledge Merger, (i) pursuant to a Joinder Agreement, dated as of June 11, 2021, by and among certain lenders party thereto, Holdings, the Parent Borrower and the other borrower party thereto, such lenders were issued an aggregate principal amount of \$50 million of incremental first out term loans (the "GK FO Incremental Loans") under the several banks and other financial institutions from time to time party thereto, as lenders and Wilmington Savings Fund Society, FSB, as administrative agent and collateral agent, as amended (the "FO Credit Agreement") and (ii) pursuant to a Joinder Agreement, dated as of June 11, 2021 by and among certain lenders party thereto, Holdings, the Parent Borrower, the other borrower party thereto, such lenders were issued an aggregate principal amount of \$20 million of incremental Loans under the SO Credit Agreement (the "GK SO Incremental Loans" and together with the GK FO Incremental Loans and the Class A SO Incremental Loans, the "Incremental Loans" and together with the GK FO Incremental Loans and
+Immediately following the effective time of the Skillsoft Merger on June 11, 2021, each outstanding share of Churchill Class C common stock issued to the former holders of Skillsoft Class A Shares in connection with the Skillsoft Merger was redeemed for a redemption price of (i) \$131.51 per share in cash and (ii) \$5.208 per share in incremental indebtedness (the "Class A SO Incremental Loans") under that certain Senior Secured Second Out Term Loan Credit Agreement (the "SO Credit Agreement"), dated as of August 27, 2020, by and among Software Luxembourg Intermediate S.à r.l. ("Holdings"), as the parent borrower (the "Parent Borrower"), the other borrower party thereto, the lenders from time to time party thereto and Wilmington Savings Fund Society, FSB, as the administrative agent and collateral agent, as amended (the "SO Credit Agreement") for a total aggregate increase of \$20 million of second out term loans under the SO Credit Agreement.
+In addition, upon the closing of the Global Knowledge Merger, (i) pursuant to a Joinder Agreement, dated as of June 11, 2021, by and among certain lenders party thereto, Holdings, the Parent Borrower and the other borrower party thereto, such lenders were issued an aggregate principal amount of \$50 million of incremental first out term loans (the "GK FO Incremental Loans") under that certain Senior Secured Term Loan Credit Agreement dated as of August 27, 2020, by and among Holdings, the Parent Borrower, the other borrower party thereto, as lenders and Wilmington Savings Fund Society, FSB, as administrative agent and collateral agent, as amended (the "FO Credit Agreement") and (ii) pursuant to a Joinder Agreement, dated as of June 11, 2021 by and among certain lenders party thereto, Holdings, the Parent Borrower, the other borrower party thereto, such lenders were issued an aggregate principal amount of \$20 million of incremental second out term loans under the SO Credit Agreement (the "GK SO Incremental Loans") and together with the GK FO Incremental Loans and the Class A S